Compute Infrastructure for ML Workloads

 6.4 cgroups — the kernel’s resource governor

 Everything in §6 so far is userspace.
-Below it, the kernel enforces per-process memory and CPU limits via cgroups v2.
+Below it, the kernel enforces per-process memory and CPU limits via cgroups v2 (control groups: a Linux kernel feature for organizing processes into hierarchical groups with resource limits).
 Every container, systemd service, and nice-d shell sits in one whether you set it up or not.
 The cgroup is what eventually OOM-kills a process that thinks it has more RAM than it really does.

 Controllers relevant to ML: